-- There will be a one point entry into Foundation and this will take place in September of the year in which the child attains the age of five. - The Governing Body is responsible for the admission of 45 children to the Foundation class of St Mary's Church of England Voluntary Aided First school.
-This limit has been agreed with the Local Authority. - There will be a maximum number of 30 children in Foundation and Key Stage One classes, to meet the statutory requirements. - There will be a small number of places available to children whose parents worship at the Parish Church. - There will be places available for children whose parents worship at other Christian centres. - Children whose parents belong to other faiths and cultures will be welcomed.
+- There will be a one point entry into Reception and this will take place in September of the year in which the child attains the age of five. - The Governing Body is responsible for the admission of up to 45 children to the Reception cohort of St Mary's CE(A) First school.
+This limit has been agreed with the Local Authority. - There will be a maximum number of 30 children in Foundation and Key Stage One classes, to meet the statutory requirements. - Children who are Looked After or have an Education Health & Care Plan will have a place. - There will be a small number of places available to children whose parents worship at the Parish Church. - There will be places available for children whose parents worship at other Christian centres. - Children whose parents belong to other faiths and cultures will be welcomed.